ARPA-SIMC/arkimet/doc/ds-simple.md

 - the segment must exist
 - all data known by the index for this segment must be present on disk
+- no pair of (offset, size) data spans from the index can overlap
+- data must start at the beginning of the segment
+- there must be no gaps between data in the segment
+- data must end at the end of the segment
 - the segment must be a file
 - `.metadata` file must not be empty
 - `.metadata` file must not be older than the data